Regulators say will strike balance on Volcker rule

 A market maker is a broker-dealer firm that accepts the risk of holding a certain number of shares of a particular security in order to facilitate trading in that security.

-Many dealers fear the Volcker rule will prevent them from performing market-making functions.
+Many dealers fear that the Volcker rule will prevent them from performing market-making functions.

 "I think can we can administer it in a very rational way," Securities and Exchange Commission Chairman Mary Schapiro told a House Financial Services Committee panel.